Alexander Dennis Enviro400: Enviro400H

 Alexander Dennis launched the hybrid electric Enviro400 Hybrid (often shortened to Enviro400H) at the 2008 Euro Bus Expo, built with a hybrid drivetrain developed in partnership with BAE Systems.
 The first five production examples entered service with Metroline, followed by larger fleets of Enviro400Hs entering service with operators such as Go-Ahead London, London United, Abellio London and Stagecoach London.

-Outside of London, the Enviro400H was popular with the Stagecoach Group, who starting in 2010, ordered examples delivered in a green variant of the standard Stagecoach livery for their Stagecoach Oxfordshire, Stagecoach Yorkshire, Stagecoach Manchester, and Stagecoach North East subsidiaries.
+Outside of London, the Enviro400H was popular with the Stagecoach Group who, starting in 2010, ordered examples delivered in a green variant of the standard Stagecoach livery for their Stagecoach Oxfordshire, Stagecoach Yorkshire, Stagecoach Manchester, and Stagecoach North East subsidiaries.

-Other operators who purchased Enviro400Hs included National Express West Midlands and National Express Dundee, ordering a total of nineteen for service in Birmingham and Dundee in 2013; East Yorkshire Motor Services, who purchased ten for cross-city services in Kingston upon Hull in 2011; Reading Buses, who had 31 Enviro400Hs delivered between 2010 and 2011; Lothian Buses, who took on 15 of the type in 2011; the Oxford Bus Company, who took on examples to upgrade its park & ride fleet, and First Glasgow.
+Other operators who purchased Enviro400Hs included the National Express West Midlands and National Express Dundee, ordering a total of nineteen for service in Birmingham and Dundee in 2013; East Yorkshire Motor Services, who purchased ten for cross-city services in Kingston upon Hull in 2011; Reading Buses, who had 31 Enviro400Hs delivered between 2010 and 2011; Lothian Buses, who took on 15 of the type in 2011; the Oxford Bus Company, who took on examples to upgrade its park & ride fleet, and First Glasgow.
 However, reliability issues and maintenance costs have seen many operators convert their Enviro400Hs to use diesel powertrains, with East Yorkshire providing most of these conversions, while Reading Buses converted one of their Enviro400Hs to a plug-in electric vehicle.